Adults Achieve Lasting Recovery at Rosecrance

 We are committed to your recovery journey.
 Rosecrance gives you the tools you need to achieve a meaningful, lasting Recovery.
 You and your family have access to our services as long as you need them to accomplish realistic, effective treatment goals.

 Withdrawal management and Detoxification

 The Rosecrance Health Center delivers medically monitored care to adult clients in treatment for drug abuse and alcohol abuse.
 As a client, your care will be based on your individual needs, and you may receive a range of services.
-These services can include substance abuse education, addiction intervention and counseling for adults in Illinois, Western Iowa, and Wisconsin.
+These services can include substance abuse education, addiction intervention and counseling for adults in Illinois, Iowa, and Wisconsin.

 The Health Center accepts admissions 24 hours a day.
 Before you enter treatment, please check the following list of items to bring or leave:

 At Rosecrance, your treatment plan is designed based on your unique needs.
 You will have individual, group and family counseling during your stay with us.
 You will also take part in educational sessions, life skills groups and discharge planning, and you’ll get help making connections in the community that can help your long-term recovery.
 12-Step programming is foundational to what we do, giving you the skills you need to sustain progress after treatment.
 We also include spiritual exploration and relapse prevention as part of the treatment process.
 Our residential addiction treatment clients usually stay with us anywhere from 35 to 40 days.